 NPR Berlin launched on April 1, 2006, to serve Berlin’s English-speaking community, including international business people, diplomats, students, and tourists.
 The station carries programming including Morning Edition, All Things Considered, and Here & Now as well as Fresh Air, On Point and 1A.
 Over the past decade, the station has built a loyal and passionate audience, and we look forward to finding new ways to continue to serve them.

 We look forward to this new chapter in our relationship with listeners in Berlin.

-Editor's note: This post was updated on July 18, 2017 to add the new date on which this change will take effect: August 31.
+Editor's note: This post was updated on August 22, 2017 to add that we anticipate this change will take effect by the end of September.